Clicking links below will open a full window or an

 the person.

-Try saying these samples out loud, for full
+Try saying these samples out loud for full

 effect.
-How do they compare with how you would
+How do they compare with how you would usually interact with an overwhelmed person?
+If

 you were overwhelmed, how would you feel